The federal government does not directly provide grants to individuals or homeowners, and Florida departments or agencies do not either.

 Tax Credits

-Florida residents can use three IRS tax credits that make home improvement more affordable.
+Florida residents can take advantage of three IRS tax credits that make home improvement more affordable.
 In these cases, high-income earners benefit most.

 Senior Citizens